 - Go back to Settings.
 Under Wireless and networks, select Bluetooth.

 - Select the name of your braille display.

 - If your braille display isn't listed, make sure that the display is in pairing mode, then select Search for devices on your Android device.

-- For pairing instructions, refer to your braille device’s documentation.
+- For pairing instructions, refer to the documentation for your braille device.